matchai/spacefish/docs/Options.md

 ### Directory \(`dir`\)

 Directory is always shown and truncated to the value of `SPACEFISH_DIR_TRUNC`.
-While you are in repository, it shows only root directory and folders inside it.
-If current directory is write-protected or if current user has not enough rights to write in it, a padlock (by default) is displayed as a suffix.
+While you are in a Git repository, this section shows only the project title and relevant status icons.
+If current directory is write-protected or if current user doesn't have write permissions, a padlock (by default) will be displayed as a suffix.

 | Variable | Default | Meaning |
 | :--- | :---: | --- |